OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter01-03-YourFirstSession.md

 * Do you have any digital security tips or things you already do?
 * What are some of your most pressing questions in terms of digital security?

 And then what?
-If you do this in-session, rather than before, *maybe* you won’t be able to produce a new session agenda from scratch on the spot, but taking notes of what is said can help you tweak your examples and language as you go through the session as you originally planned it (to especially address the points that were raised), and will help you in the planning of future sessions.
+If you do this in-session, rather than before, *maybe* you won’t be able to produce a new session agenda from scratch on the spot, but taking note of what is said can help you tweak your examples and language as you go through the session as you originally planned it (to especially address the points that were raised), and will help you in the planning of future sessions.

-This can also help you figure out any arrangements that you need to make to get everyone in sync.
+Hearing from participants can also help you spot any opportunities to get everyone in sync.
 For example: if you have people with more experience, or with technical backgrounds, you can give them extra tasks to keep their attention and promote their growth: you can pair them up in some sections so they can mentor their peers, or they can participate as note-takers or designated [jargon ball throwers](https://www.level-up.cc/you-the-trainer/be-a-better-trainer/).